langchr86/hostcontrold/README.md

 * User which executed the shutdown command may not need `sudo`.
 Allow to configure this.
 * Maybe allow to configure whole shutdown command.
 This would allow to use non-linux servers.
   And some special shutdown handling could be executed.
-* Introduce interfaces and write unit tests for control logic.